-A Bengal gram/brown chik pea based side dish usually prepared as offerings to gods and distributed among the devotees.
+Gugri is a Bengal gram/brown chickpea based side dish usually prepared as offerings to gods and distributed among the devotees.
 Gugri is also known as Sundal and Usali.

 Time Required: 20 Minutes + Soaking time

 2 Cups Brown whole Bengal Gram / Chickpea

 4 Green Chilies